The SRG/eROSITA All-Sky Survey: Large-scale view of the Centaurus cluster: Results

 To compare with the \chandra metallicity profiles, we need to scale up the metallicity values from \chandra by a factor of 1.48.
 The factor is to account for the different abundance tables and is calculated by dividing the solar Fe/H ratio from the abundance table assumed in \cite{Sanders_2016} \citep[$4.68\times10^{-5}$]{Angr_1989} with the Fe/H ratio assumed in this work \citep[$3.16\times10^{-5}$]{Asplund_2009}.

 Additionally, we fitted the cluster with only atomic hydrogen ($N_\mathrm{HI}$) absorption.
 We found systematically higher temperature values in comparison to the spectral fitting results using the $N_\mathrm{Htot}$ values.
 The same outcome is also reported in \cite{Rossetti_2024}.
-In general, we found that the discrepancies for bins with higher temperatures ($k_\mathrm{B}T>2~\mathrm{keV}$) are higher ($>20\%$).
+In general, we find that the discrepancies for bins with higher temperatures ($k_\mathrm{B}T>2~\mathrm{keV}$) are higher ($>20\%$).
 We note that the presented spectral analysis are those constrained with the $N_\mathrm{Htot}$ values.
+We show comparison plots of the derived spectral parameter profiles using the different absorption values in Appendix~\ref{App:spectro}, Fig.~\ref{fig:nhI-nhtot}.